juanlvo/CarND-Extended-Kalman-Filter-Project/README.md

 # Extended Kalman Filter Project Starter Code
-Self-Driving Car Engineer Nanodegree Program
+Self-Driving Car Engineer Nanodegree Program solution from Juan Luis Vivas Occhipinti

 In this project you will utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project rubric.